 When warming up pizzas put a cup of water in the oven to keep the crust crunchy.

 Keep extra cooking herbs in ice-cubes in the freezer to use later.
 Try putting them in water or oil to retain nutritional value.

-To clean a cast iron frying pan try using salt instead of the normal dishwashing liquid.
+To clean a cast-iron frying pan, try using salt instead of the normal dishwashing liquid.
 Salt will break down the residue left on the pan.
-A coarse salt or just plain table salt will do the trick.
+Coarse salt or just plain table salt will do the trick.
 The soiled salt can be placed in the trash and the pan then rinsed clean.

 It’s a good idea, after cleaning cast iron cookware, to drizzle a few drops of vegetable oil over the cooking surface.
 With a paper towel spread the oil over the entire skillet to season and protect it from rust before storing.